Recording a Job Interview : What You Need to Know

 Recording your job interviews is an obvious solution.

-But you might need to be aware about the legalities, best practices and useful tools for managing recordings.
+But you need to be aware about the legalities and best practices.

 Best Practices to Manage Your Interview Recording